nilbelec/heroku-buildpack-tesseract/README.md

 # Heroku Buildpack Tesseract

 This package provides a custom Heroku buildpack providing the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) binary and all the required libraries to Heroku apps.
-Training data for English language is provided.
+Training data for English and Spanish languages are provided.

 ## Configuration